major/rhel7stig-sphinx/doc/source/medium.rst

 # grep /etc/passwd /etc/audit/audit.rules

--w /etc/passwd -p wa -k audit_rules_usergroup_modification
+-w /etc/passwd -p wa -k identity

 If the command does not return a line, or the line is commented out, this is a finding.